The tools I work with

 It's no autopilot either: I direct, I review, I catch the mistakes it makes.
 But it's the best developer experience I've had so far — and the real reason this site grew as fast as it did.

-Why these in particular?
+Why these tools in particular?

-They fit the way I work and my values.
+Claude and Claude Code fit the way I work and my values.
 A choice of tools doesn't need more justification than that — it's mine, not a recommendation that has to hold for everyone.
 If you'd rather work with different tools: by all means.

 Nobody pays me for this page, and the links here are plain links, not affiliate.
 I don't recommend anything for money — I show what I work with.
 Why I do this from the inside is on About.